ifiokjr/verily/packages/verily_device_motion/example/README.md

 # verily_device_motion Example

-This Flutter application demonstrates how to use the `verily_device_motion` package.
+This Flutter application demonstrates how to use the `verily_device_motion` package with Flutter Hooks and Riverpod for state management.

 ## Functionality